The Brothers Karamazov

 - Iranshahr Theatre, Samandarian Hall, Tehran, Iran – From November 2024 (Ongoing)

-Majid Aghakarimi, Vahid Ajorlou, Mehdi Hesam Alzakerin, Erfan Amin, Mehrdad Babaei, Fares Bagheri, Shekiba Bahramian, Sahar Rajabi, Mostafa Qaheri, Tahere Hazave, Sajad Hamidian, Ashkan Kheilnejad, Amin Manian, Aynaz Mousaei, Atena Naderzadeh, Maryam Nourmohammadi, Keyhan Parchami, Mohammadreza Rashidi, Hamed Rasouli, Milad Shajareh, Mehdi Shahedi, Hosseyn Tabatabaei, Mojtaba Karimi, Avazeh Javaherian, Reza Abedini, Mehrdad Rezaie, and Sina Barzegar.
+Names are listed without hierarchy: Majid Aghakarimi, Vahid Ajorlou, Mehdi Hesam Alzakerin, Erfan Amin, Mehrdad Babaei, Fares Bagheri, Shekiba Bahramian, Sahar Rajabi, Mostafa Qaheri, Tahere Hezave, Sajad Hamidian, Ashkan Kheilnejad, Amin Manian, Aynaz Mousaei, Atena Naderzadeh, Maryam Nourmohammadi, Keyhan Parchami, Mohammadreza Rashidi, Hamed Rasouli, Milad Shajareh, Mehdi Shahedi, Hosseyn Tabatabaei, Sina Barzegar, Mojtaba Karimi, Yousef Bapiri, Mohammad Farzaneh, Ahad Aligholian, Avazeh Javaherian, Reza Abedini, Anooshiravan Aria, Alireza Esmaeilpour, Niayesh Solgi, Mehrdad Rezaie, Morteza Abdolmaleki, Mehran Ashki, Shayan Taghdisi, Mahla Ahmadi, Babak Ahmadi, Amir Ghanbari, Amir Hemmati, and Amir Masoud Vaez Tehrani.